2.0: Akshay Kumar Shares A Selfie & Turns Into A Scary Crow Immediately!

 2.0 – The Grand Release

-2.0, starring superstar Rajinikanth, Akshay Kumar and Amy Jackson is all set to hit the theatres on November 29, 2018.
-The movie is directed by Shankar and is made on a whopping budget of rs 450 Crores.
+2.0, starring superstar Rajinikanth, Akshay Kumar and Amy Jackson, is all set to hit the theatres on November 29, 2018.
+The movie is directed by Shankar and is made on a whopping budget of Rs 450 Crores.
 2.0 is the most expensive movie ever made in India and we're sure it'll shatter all the records at the box office.

 Most Read: Rakhi Sawant: Tanushree Dutta Had Lesbian S*x With Me & She Has Raped Other Women Too, I Have Proof